 Here are just a few precautions I thought were worth mentioning from the user manual:

-There are 13 pages of the user manual ….
+There are 13 pages of the user manual...
 I won’t drag it out here.
-If you are interested please see the resources at the bottom of the page for the electroCore links.
+If you are interested please click the resource links on the images for the electroCore information.

 So far, the results vary from person to person.
 According to the website you can use it as preventative or acute treatment.
 So you can use it right when your symptoms or headache starts.